104 N Trinity, Decatur TX 76234 (940) 627-4427

-Whether you are buying your first home or your fifth, the process of buying a home
+Whether you are buying your first home or your fifth, the process of buying a

-the right decision and got a good deal can make all the difference.
+made the right decision and got a good deal can make all the difference.

 As with most major decisions, the amount of work and research you undertake

-before you start shopping can have a dramatic effect on how well you do in the end.
+before you start shopping can have a dramatic effect on how well you do in the

 #1 Do you really need that backyard tennis court?

 Everyone can picture their ideal home.
-If you haven’t thoroughly prepared yourself
+If you haven’t thoroughly prepared

-home, and will wind up paying too much for it.
+your ideal home, and will wind up paying too much for it.

 It is essential to treat the buying process in a slightly detached manner.
-Those who
+Those

-fall in love with houses usually pay too much.
+who fall in love with houses usually pay too much.

 That’s why it’s recommended that you develop a list of needs and one of wants.